The Black Death in England 1348-1350

 The effect was at its worst in cities, where overcrowding and primitive sanitation aided its spread.
 On November 1 the plague reached London, and up to 30,000 of the city's population of 70,000 inhabitants succumbed.

-Over the next 2 years the disease killed between 30-40% of the entire population.
-Given that the pre-plague population of England was in the range of 5-6 million people, fatalities may have reached as high as 2 million dead.
+Over the next two years, the disease killed between 30-40% of the entire population.
+Given that the pre-plague population of England was in the range of 5-6 million people, fatalities may have reached as high as 2,000,000 dead.

 The death rate was exceptionally high in isolated populations like prisons and monasteries.
 It has been estimated that up to two-thirds of the clergy of England died within a single year.